Can You Snort Heroin? Side Effects, Dangers & Drug Abuse

 - Lung infections

 Viral Infections.
-Snorting also increases the risk for viral infections.
+Snorting also increases the risk of viral infections.
 Although the risk is much higher when injecting, infections can be spread through snorting when sharing contaminated paraphernalia.

 Hepatitis C. Hepatitis C attacks the liver, resulting in nausea, fatigue, and jaundice (yellowing of the eyes and skin).
 Many people don’t notice symptoms of hepatitis C until there is severe liver damage.